rlogiacco/BatterySense/README.md

 # Battery [![Build Status](https://travis-ci.org/nunonunes/BatterySense.svg?branch=master)](https://travis-ci.org/rlogiacco/BatterySense)

-This project is a fork of [the work](https://github.com/rlogiacco/BatterySense) done by [Roberto Lo Giacco](https://github.com/rlogiacco).
-There were a few minor fixes that I made to the library that the original author decided not to include in his repo, so I keep my version here.

 This is a simple Arduino library to monitor battery consumption of your battery powered projects, being LiPo, LiIon, NiCd or any other battery type, single or multiple cells: if it can power your Arduino you can monitor it!